pnm27/snRNA_scRNA_Pipeline/docs/source/produce_outputs.md

-# Advanced Features
+# Demultiplex pooled snRNA seq datasets

+This setup shows one complex workflow that will be simplified and streamlined by this pipeline.
+To make it more interesting, this tutorial will annotate individual samples through genotype based demultiplexing (using cellSNP-vireoSNP workflow) as well as HTO based demultiplexing (using kite-hashsolo workflow).

 ## Configuration File

+To begin with any utilisation of this pipeline starts with setting up the configuration file *new_config.yaml*

 ### Overview

-This pipeline depends on a yaml config file (new_config.yaml), which has all relevant options for each rule present in this pipeline.
-Furthermore, this file has been sectioned in a way that encapsulates rule-specific options/parameters within a sub-workflow module through comments.
-Each of the rules, however, do have its own required and optional parameters.
-Thus, necessitating a further demarcation using comments.
+This yaml config file (new_config.yaml) has all relevant options for each rule present in this pipeline.
+Furthermore, this file has been sectioned, through comments, into separate sub-workflow modules in a way containing rule-specific options/parameters (ocurring in the order of their appearance in the sub-workflow scripts).
+Typically, there are certain parameters that need not be changed irrespective of the project the pipeline is being used for

 ### Common (project-specific) parameters